Ejinks2/blueprint_admin/README.md

 # Blueprint Admin
+## Overview
 React Web Application that will serve as an admin dashboard to manage members, and permission of Stevens Blueprint.
 The main purpose of the web application is to provide a tool for the Blueprint eboard to manage Blueprint members and display statistics about them.
 Stevens Blueprint uses Authelia as SSO, therefore to log in members should be signed in.

+## Features
+The Blueprint Admin will provide means for Blueprint members to do the following:

+### Member management
+- Register new members
+- Disable members
+- Enable members
+- Remove members
+- View statistics on members such as:
+    - How many members have joined in the past week?
+    - Majors of Blueprint Members
+    - Class of Blueprint Members

+### CMS for our Blog and Website
+- Add new blogs
+- Edit blogs

+### Applications
+- Manage application for project Teams
+- View statistics on previous application periods

+### Manage project teams
+- Be able to see information of members of a project team
+- Take attendance during standups
+- Connect with github to view member contributions
+- Remove members from a team
+- Add new members to a team

 # How to contribute
 Download the repo